tomwhite007/angular2bes-site-2020/apps/angular2bes/src/assets/markdown/meetups/angular-world-tour.md

 Han Che raised a question about [how to handle race conditions via inputs using Observables](https://stackoverflow.com/questions/67356731/trigger-a-function-once-2-inputs-are-set-and-then-afterwards-if-either-of-the-va), and followed up with an [Angular issue](https://github.com/angular/angular/issues/5689) he previously raised.

-Tracy Lee -- A Quickstart Guide to Contributing to Open Source
+Tracy Lee: A Quickstart Guide to Contributing to Open Source

 [Tracy Lee's twitter](twitter.com/ladyleet)